MicrosoftDocs/power-platform/power-platform/admin/preview-april-2019-updates.md

 ## What features and experiences are available in the April 2019 update?

-A list of all features and updates in the April 2019 release are available in the [release notes](http://aka.ms/businessappsreleasenotes).
+A list of all features and updates in the April 2019 release are available in the [Release Notes](http://aka.ms/businessappsreleasenotes).

 By activating the April 2019 updates opt-in, you will get changed user experience updates only.
-Below is the list of those features:
+Below is the list of those features.
+Other features will be made available from Feb 2019 to Oct 2019 as mentioned in the [Release Notes](http://aka.ms/businessappsreleasenotes).

 ### Changed user experience updates in Dynamics 365 for Customer Engagement Platform
 Updates are available now.
 See [Updates in sitemap and command bar](https://blogs.msdn.microsoft.com/crm/2018/10/01/announcing-ui-updates-in-october-for-sitemap-and-command-bar%E2%80%AF/).